AePS Security Guide: How to Prevent Fraud and Biometric Misuse

 Check Transaction Alerts

 Most banks offer SMS or email alerts for every transaction made from your account.
-Make sure you’re signed up for these alerts and always check them instantly.
-If you receive an alert for a transaction you didn’t make, it’s a red flag.
+Ensure you are subscribed for these alerts and review them immediately.
+If you receive an alert for a transaction you did not initiate, it signifies a red flag.
 These alerts are your first line of defence against unauthorised activity, allowing you to react quickly.

-Timely alerts help you spot and report any suspicious activity immediately.
+Timely alerts help you identify and report any suspicious activity immediately.

 Update Your Contact Details

-Ensure that your mobile number and email address are always up-to-date with your bank and with your Aadhaar details (through UIDAI).
-This is crucial because transaction alerts, one-time passwords (OTPs), and important communications rely on these details.
-If your contact information is outdated, you might miss critical warnings about potential fraud or be unable to receive necessary verification codes.
+Ensure that your mobile number and email address remain current with your bank and with your Aadhaar details (through UIDAI).
+This is crucial because transaction alerts, one-time passwords (OTPs), and important communications are dependent on these details.
+If your contact information is outdated, you could miss critical warnings about potential fraud or be unable to receive necessary verification codes.

 Keeping your contact details current helps you stay connected and secure.